 What’s in a surgery for Carpel Tunnel Syndrome?

-Patients who are still suffering after injections and drugs are usually sent for surgery.
+Patients who are still suffering from injections and drugs are usually sent for surgery.
 Carpel Tunnel Surgery is expensive—as much as $10,000 (per hand).
 What’s worse is that Carpel Tunnel Surgery isn’t effective for everyone.

 The basic procedure of CTS surgery is that a doctor will cut the ligament that runs through the carpal tunnel.
 This will relieve pressure on the nerve.
 However, cutting ligaments seems a bit harsh when there are other alternatives.

-A chiropractor can offer an effective carpel tunnel treatment without a single pair of scissors.
+A chiropractor can offer an effective carpal tunnel treatment without a single pair of scissors.
 Studies show that CTS victims who received nine weeks of chiropractic treatment reported significant improvements in function, comfort and finger sensation.